Strategic Plan & Performance

 MMSD will conduct a number of stakeholder and public outreach activities throughout the entirety of the project to provide information, obtain project input and feedback.

-Stay tuned to this website and MMSD social media avenues (Twitter, Instagram, Facebook) for upcoming Wilson Park Creek outreach activities.
+Sign-up for email updates, and stay tuned to our website and MMSD social media (Twitter, Instagram, Facebook) for upcoming Wilson Park Creek outreach activities.

 Kinnickinnic River Watershed Flood Management Plan